Echinococcosis: Polycystic

 Since polycystic echinococcosis is constrained to such a particular area of the world and is not well described or found in many people, treatment of polycystic echinococcosis is less defined than that of cystic and alveolar echinococcosis.
 While surgical removal of cysts was the treatment of choice for the previous two types of echinococcosis, chemotherapy is the recommended treatment approach for polycystic echinococcosis.
-While albendazole is the preferred drug, mebendazole can also be used if the treatment is to be for an extended period of time.
+While albendazole is the preferred drug, mebendazole can also be used if the treatment is to be for an extended period.
 Only if chemotherapy fails or if the lesions are very small is surgery advised.

 Epidemiology

 Regions

 Very few countries are considered to be completely free of E. granulosus.
-Areas of the world where there is a high rate of infection often coincide with rural, grazing areas where dogs are able to ingest organs from infected animals.
+Areas of the world where there is a high rate of infection often coincide with rural, grazing areas where dogs can ingest organs from infected animals.

-E. multilocularis mainly occurs in the Northern hemisphere, including central Europe and the northern parts of Europe, Asia, and North America.
+E. multilocularis mainly occurs in the Northern Hemisphere, including central Europe and the northern parts of Europe, Asia, and North America.
 However, its distribution was not always like this.
 For instance, until the end of the 1980s, E. multilocularis endemic areas in Europe were known to exist only in France, Switzerland, Germany, and Austria.
 But during the 1990s and early 2000s, there was a shift in the distribution of E. multilocularis as the infection rate of foxes escalated in certain parts of France and Germany.

-As a result, several new endemic areas were found in Switzerland, Germany, and Austria and surrounding countries such as the Netherlands, Belgium, Luxembourg, Poland, the Czech Republic, the Slovak Republic, and Italy.
+As a result, several new endemic areas were found in Switzerland, Germany, Austria, and surrounding countries such as the Netherlands, Belgium, Luxembourg, Poland, the Czech Republic, the Slovak Republic, and Italy.
 There is also evidence showing that the Baltic Countries are endemic areas.

-While alveolar echinococcosis is not extremely common, it is believed that in the coming years it will be an emerging or re-emerging disease in certain countries as a result of E. multilocularis’ ability to spread.
+While alveolar echinococcosis is not extremely common, it is believed that in the coming years, it will be an emerging or re-emerging disease in certain countries as a result of E. multilocularis' ability to spread.

 Unlike the previous two species of Echinococcus, E. vogeli and E. oligarthrus are limited to Central and South America.
 Furthermore, infections by E. vogeli and E. oligarthrus (polycystic echinococcosis) are considered to be the rarest form of echinococcosis.

 Deaths

-As of 2010 it caused about 1200 deaths, down from 2000 in 1990.
+As of 2010, it caused about 1,200 deaths, down from 2,000 in 1990.